Melian (Middle-earth): Fictional biography

 Now Melian had much foresight, after the manner of the Maiar; and when the second age of the captivity of Melkor had passed, she counselled Thingol that the Peace of Arda would not last for ever.
 He took thought therefore how he should make for himself a kingly dwelling, and a place that should be strong, if evil were to awake again in Middle-earth; and he sought aid and counsel of the Dwarves of Belegost.
 They gave it willingly, for they were unwearied in those days and eager for new works; and though the Dwarves ever demanded a price for all that they did, whether with delight or with toil, at this time they held themselves paid.

 Melian is an angelic being, a Maia close to the godlike Valië, the Queen of the Earth, Yavanna.
-She originally tended fruit trees in the gardens of Lórien and served the Valier Este and Vana prior to her departure for Middle-earth.
+She originally tended fruit trees in the gardens of Lórien and served the Valier Estë and Vána prior to her departure for Middle-earth.
 She is defined by her beauty, her connection to the natural world, her gifts of foresight and wisdom, and especially her "angelic and haunting singing".
 It is said that she arrives in Middle-earth to teach its birds to sing, and dwells in the forest of Nan Elmoth, to the east of Doriath in Beleriand.
 Because she is from Valinor, her face carries the strength and splendour of the light of Valinor when she arrives in Middle-earth, much like the Noldor who had seen the light of the Two Trees.
 In Nan Elmoth, she meets her future husband, the Elf Prince Elwë, while she is singing with the nightingales one day.
 It was then that Elwë, being "filled with love" for Melian, falls under an enchantment and utterly forgets his people the Sindar, wishing instead to spend the rest of his years with her.
-Taking the form of an elf and thus subjecting herself to the limits of physical embodiment, Melian spends many years in solitude with Elwe, who is thought lost to his people in Nan Elmoth until the couple re-emerge into Middle-earth society.
+Taking the form of an elf and thus subjecting herself to the limits of physical embodiment, Melian spends many years in solitude with Elwë, who is thought lost to his people in Nan Elmoth until the couple re-emerge into Middle-earth society.